-"Ground floor windows" means windows extending over at least fifty per cent of the length and twentyfive per cent of the area of ground elevation walls.
+"Ground floor windows" means windows extending over at least fifty per cent of the length and twenty-five per cent of the area of ground elevation walls.
 Ground elevation walls include all exterior wall areas up to nine feet above the ground floor that abut front yards.
 Ground floor windows must be either windows that allow views into working areas or lobbies, pedestrian entrances, or display windows.
-Window glazing shall be transparent with clear or limited UV tint so as to provide views out of and into the building.
-Visible light transmission level of windows on the ground floor shall be seventy per cent or greater.
-The executive director may provide flexibility to the strict compliance with these visual light transmission level requirements if conflicts exist with other government requirements, such as the State Energy Code;

-"Hawaii capital district" means a special district established by Article 7 of the land use ordinance;
+"Hawaii capital district" means a special district established by Article 7 of the land use ordinance $[\div]$.